giovanizanetti/Quiz/README.md

 The user is presented with a home page where they can select a category and the level before answering the quiz.

-Easy is teh default level, General Knowledge is the default category
+Mediun is the default level, General Knowledge is the default category

 * According to the level, the user is presented with one of the settings👇🏻